chun-eric/haven/client/README.md

         </Route>
       </Routes>
 ```
 - Separate components for PlacesFormPage which handles routes /account/places/new & /account/places/:id
-- Sepearate componet for PlacesPage which stores all your listing
+- Sepearate componet for PlacesPage which stores all your listing /account/places.
+It will only show the Add new place button
+- My bookins AccountNav will go to the /account/bookings or /account/bookings/:id
+- So refactor finish for pages and routes.